 Check here for the full story and for more information about how to receive assistance.

 Need help finding access to meals?
-This national resource lets you locate where you can find meals while schools remain closed.
-Data is changing quickly and this tool does it best to stay up-to-date.
+This national resource lets you locate meals while schools remain closed.
+Data is changing quickly and this tool does its best to stay up-to-date.

-Locations are shown in Louisiana, Tennessee, Texas, Virginia, Arizona, and California.
-You can search your city within the United States and it will tell you if that area offers breakfast, lunch, or both and what days you can visit.
+Locations are shown in certain states.
+You can search your city and it will tell you if that area offers breakfast, lunch, or both and what days you can visit.
 Check out the tool here.

 COVID-19 Response Fund

-Resources will be quickly deployed to those suffering from lost wages, illness, and instability from the tornadoes.
-Businesses, individuals, and nonprofits are eligible to recieve support from the response fund.
+A response fund was created in response to COVID-19.
+Resources prioritized for those suffering from lost wages, illness, and instability from the tornadoes.
+Businesses, individuals, and nonprofits are eligible to receive support from the response fund.
 Certain organizations receive priority funding.
 More information can be found here.

 Finding yourself dealing with a tough time?
 You're not alone.
-The Crisis Text Line is here to help, and you don't have to be suicidal to reach out.
-Anytime you're expericing pain or in need of support, you're welcome to connect.
+The Crisis Text Line is here to help.
+Anytime you're experiencing pain or in need of support, you're welcome to connect.

 Text HOME to 741741 and a Crisis Counselor will be there to help.
 Share as much or as little as you need!
 If anyone you know is in need of support, they can check out their website here.